Imperial (automobile): 1967 (Series CY1-M, H)

-1968 (Series DY1-M,H)
+1968 (Series DY1-M, H)

 The 1968 Imperial was little changed from the previous year.
 The grille changed to a brightly chromed one with thin horizontal bars, split in the middle by vertical chrome and a round Imperial Eagle badge.
 This badge replaced the stand-up hood ornament used on the 1967s.
 The cornering lamp lenses were now covered by matching grilles.
 At the rear, the horizontal bars over the taillights remained, but the gas filler door pull was changed to a cast metal eagle instead of a round knob containing a plastic emblem.
+1968 cars also gained rear reflectors.
 All 1968s came with a Federally mandated energy-absorbing steering column.
 The base-level model was canceled after only one year and the four-door sedan became part of the Crown level of trim.
+At US$7,599, the Imperial LeBaron was one of the most expensive American cars available at the time.
 This was also the last year for the Imperial convertible.
 A total of 15,367 Imperials were sold in 1968.